-Outside Penzance, the coast road between St Just and St Ives currently offers some of the best dining concentrated in a small area.
-Here are some of them. (apologies - my description of food)
+Outside Penzance, St Just and the coast road currently offers some of the best dining concentrated in a small area.
+Here are some of them.

-Commercial Inn - St Just Square, good pub food done well Kings Arms - St Just Square, good pub food done well Queens Arms - Botallack, a bit more gastro

-Trewellard Inn - Trewellard, good pub food done well, some fish dishes North Inn - Pendeen (top home made curries)
+Commercial Inn - St Just Square Kings Arms - St Just Square Queens Arms - Botallack Trewellard Inn - Trewellard North Inn - Pendeen (top home made curries) Gurnard's Head - Zennor

-Tinners Arms - Zennor, wide range of food from sandwiches, traditional pub food and fresh fish dishes.

-Gurnard's Head - Zennor, up-market fancy food.

-In Sennen Cove, The Old Success Inn, which also has accommodation, sits at the bottom of the hill and looking out over the beach provides limited dining restricted to bookings and residents only.
-The Blue Lagoon fish & chip shop generally runs from midday to 8 o'clock in the season but closes over winter and Sennen Cove Café which is open breakfast to teatime.

-In Sennen there is the First & Last Inn and at Treen, just beyond Porthcurno, The Logan Rock.
-Out of season, it will be worthwhile checking with any of the locations before planning a visit.
+In Sennen and Sennen Cove there is The Old Success at the bottom of the hill and looking out over the beach.
+Ben Tunnicliffe at the Beach, the other end of the beach car park.
+In Sennen there is the First & Last Inn and in Porthcurno the Cable Station and close by The Logan Rock at Treen.
+Out of season, it will be worthwhile checking with the First & Last, Cable Station and Ben Tunnicliffe if food is being served before arriving.